BigWheel92/SortedSet/README.md

 # SortedSet
-an implementation of sorted set class in c++ using singly linked list.
+an implementation of sorted set class in C++ using singly linked list.

 # The following member functions are available in the public interface: